wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-6.md

 # Wallflowers

-Wallflowers is a game for 3-4 players.
+Wallflowers is a game for 3 - 4 players.

 Decide on a facilitator to lead everyone through the rules.

 Read the following aloud to everyone:

 > __!!!WARNING!!!__ This game can be emotionally intense.
-Watch yourself - let other players know if something makes you uncomfortable.
-Watch others - it's ok to ask if people are comfortable with something.
+Watch yourself - let other players know if you are uncomfortable.
+Watch others - it's ok to ask if people are comfortable.

 ## Introduction